Chatanga/DuneImmorality/tts_build/README.md

 **You've changed the save in TSS:**

-Overwrite the save 200 with it, then `python3 build.py --full` and finally reload the save 201.
+Overwrite the save YYY with it, then `python3 build.py --full` and finally reload the save XXX.

 **You want to change the save outside TSS:**